hrishim/llvl_prog1_book/src/integer_inst.md

 # Logic Operations

-In this section we introduce a few more commonly used logic instructions.
-We will do this through a series of assembly programs.

 Logical instructions are the instructions which perform basic logical operations such as OR, AND, XOR, and so on.
-The logical operations operate on individual bits of the register.
+The logical operations operate on **individual bits of the register**.
+The instructions (except NOT) take two registers as input and write the result to an output register.

-- The AND operation returns 1, if the matching bits from both the operands are 1, otherwise it returns 0.
+- **AND**: For every bit in the input registers set the corresponding output bit to 1, if the bits from both inputs are 1, otherwise it sets output to 0.
-- The OR operator returns 1, if the matching bits from either or both operands are one.
-It returns 0, if both the bits are zero.
+- **OR**: If the corresponding bits from either input is 1 the appropriate output bit is set to 1 else it is set to 0.
-- The XOR operation sets the resultant bit to 1, if and only if the bits from the operands are different.
-If the bits from the operands are same (both 0 or both 1), the resultant bit is cleared to 0.
+- **XOR**: Set each output bit to 1, if corresponding bits from the inputs are different.
+If the bits from the input operands are same (i.e. both 0 or both 1), the corresponding result bit is set to 0.
 - The NOT operation reverses the bits in an operand.
+Every bit that is a 1 in the input is set to 0 in the output and every 0 in the input is set to 1 in the output.

 ## Print the XOR truth table (EOR)